Miguelro/Udacity_MLOps_capstone_project/starter_file/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

-In the following image, I include the AutoML configuration that I have chosen for this experiment.
+In the following piece of code, I include the AutoML configuration that I have chosen for this experiment.

 ```ruby
 automl_settings = {